Cars have been driving on UK roads for over 125 years, and understandably many aspects of motoring have changed in that time.

 3. Driving without a seatbelt

 There was a (surprisingly recent) time when we used to routinely ride around in cars without wearing a seatbelt.
-This would be unthinkable these days – although a few people still try to get away without wearing one.
+This would be unthinkable these days – although a few people still try their luck and illegally take the risk.

 Even though seatbelts have been fitted to the front seats of all new vehicles since the 1960s, it didn’t become a legal requirement to actually wear one in the front until 1983.